superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Signal Processing Subsystem/Signal Processing Detailed Design.md

 ## BOM

-A complete list of all components needed for the design must be given with the cost of each component and the total cost of the subsystem.
-The BOM should be a markdown table.
-Make sure to to provide the manufacteror, part number, distributor, distributor part number, quantity, and price.
-Also provide a url where the product can be purchased from.
-If the componenet is refernced on your schematic make sure to include the component name.

 | PART NUMBER            | DESCRIPTION     | MANUFACTURER NAME | QUANTITY | COST PER ITEM | TOTAL COST OF QUANTITY |
 | :---:                  | :---:           | :---:             | :---:    | :---:         | :---:                  |
  J1020 V2               | [Jetson Nano Developer Kit](https://www.seeedstudio.com/reComputer-J1020-v2-p-5498.html) | Nvidia | 1 | $279.00 | $279.00 |